-If WC = 1, the EEPROM is written when the WRITE E2 command is issued.
-On receipt of the WRITE E2 command the contents of the BUS, DIV, and MUX registers are written into the EEPROM, thus locking in the register settings.
+If WC = 1, the EEPROM is only written when the WRITE E2 command is issued.
+On receipt of the WRITE E2 command the contents of the DIV and MUX registers are written into the EEPROM, thus locking in the register settings.

-EXCEPTION: The BUS, DIV, and MUX registers are always automatically written to EEPROM after a write to the BUS register regardless of the value of the WC bit.
+EXCEPTION: The bus register is always automatically written to EEPROM after a write, regardless of the value of WC.